Clinics, Services & Community Outreach

 Contact information: For more information about services and programs, please visit the ADCSI’s web pages.

-Nexus is a structured after-school program that meets on Saturdays from 12:30 to 3 p.m. while semesters are in progress on the campus of SUNY Plattsburgh.
-Graduate and undergraduate psychology students work under the supervision of Ms. Sadie Trunck and Ms. Andrea Martino to teach social skills and self-management strategies to Nexus participants.
+The AIP include Nexus: A Social Competence Program for Children with Autism Spectrum Disorders.
+Nexus is a structured after-school program that meets on Saturdays from 12:30 to 3:00 p.m. while semesters are in progress on the campus of SUNY Plattsburgh.
+Graduate and undergraduate psychology students work under the supervision of Ms. Sadie Trunck to teach social skills and self-management strategies to Nexus participants.
 The program serves up to 30 students ages 5 through 16 years old with diagnoses of Asperger’s syndrome or related disorders.

-Contact information: Nexus is located in 419 Sibley Hall.
-Ms. Trunck can be reached at 518-564-3390 or [email protected].
-For more information about Nexus, please visit the Autism Intervention Programs web pages.
+Contact information: Nexus is located in 506 Sibley Hall.
+Ms. Trunck can be reached at 518-564-3369 or [email protected].
+For more information about services and programs, please visit the AIP web pages.